 The models included several variables I expected to influence student outcomes, including demographic characteristics, enrollment patterns, and achievement measures.
 I added various demographic criteria, such as race, gender, age, and financial aid receipt, associated with community college persistence and transfer (Bailey, Jenkins, & Leinbach, 2005; Schudde, 2019).
-I could not control for family income because doing so would have drastically reduced the final analytic sample (the measure is only available for FAFSA filers).
-Instead, I included a measure of ever having received the Pell Grant and an indicator for whether students applied for financial aid.
+I could not control for family income because doing so would have drastically reduced the final analytic sample).
+Still, I included a measure of ever having received the Pell Grant and an indicator for whether students applied for financial aid.
 Enrollment patterns, such as stopping out (breaks in college followed by re-enrollment) or attending part-time, have been linked to persistence and degree attainment (Bailey, Jaggars, & Jenkins, 2015; Fike & Fike, 2008; Park, 2012).

-To capture student enrollment patterns, I created measures of enrollment intensity (captured as part-time for students enrolled in less than 12 credits in each term, full-time if enrolled in at least 12 credits in each term, or mixed enrollment) and number of stop-outs (how many times students stopped enrollment and then re-enrolled, other than taking off summer terms).
+To capture student enrollment patterns, I created measures of part-time, full-time (where students are the full time when for each semester enrolled, they took at least 12 credits) or mixed enrollment and number of stop-outs (how many times students stopped enrollment and then re-enrolled, other than taking off summer terms).
 In the final model, I was also able to include other academic measures likely to predict bachelor's degree attainment, such as cumulative GPA across all college credits and whether students earned an associate degree (Belfield, 2013).
 Also, I included students' broad major fields at a community college before transferring to a university because student course repetition patterns vary by their pre-transfer majors.
 Finally, anticipating that students who switched majors after transfer might require additional credits to earn a bachelor's degree (Bailey et al. 2016), I included a dichotomous measure of whether students had a different broad Classification of Instructional Programs (CIP) code (the first two digits) during their semester directly before transfer and during their final semester at the university.